 - Once you’re done, simply wipe your screen with a dry cloth and voila!
 No more scratches!

 7. Mixture of Egg and Potassium Aluminum Sulfate

-A mixture of egg and potassium aluminum sulfate has been known to be effective in removing minor scratches from laptop screens.
-Here’s what you’ll need to make the mixture:
+A mixture of egg and potassium aluminum sulfate has proven effective in removing minor scratches on laptop screens.
+Here’s what you need to make the mixture:

 - One egg